 Throughout his career, Matt Schumacher has developed and managed projects for some of the St. Louis region’s premier organizations.
 At Schumacher Creative, Matt helps clients develop communication strategies for both internal and external audiences.

-Prior to joining Schumacher Creative, Matt led Monsanto Company’s Global Employment Branding team and oversaw all marketing related to recruiting, talent acquisition, and diversity and inclusion.
-In this role, Matt was directly responsible for Monsanto’s global employment-focused communications including print collateral, online recruiting presence, social media, digital marketing, and SEO campaigns.
+Previously, Matt led Monsanto Company’s Global Employment Branding team and oversaw all marketing related to recruiting and talent acquisition.
+In this role, Matt was responsible for Monsanto’s global employment-focused communications including print collateral, online recruiting presence, social media, digital marketing, and SEO campaigns.

 Matt developed Monsanto’s global reputation as an “Employer of Choice” throughout the world by communicating the value of the Monsanto employment experience to both internal and external audiences.
 During his tenure, Monsanto was recognized four times on Great Place to Work’s list of the World’s Best Multinational Workplaces, ranking #9 in 2015, #8 in 2014, #12 in 2013 and #14 in 2012.
 In addition, he positioned Monsanto for recognition from DiversityInc, Working Mother, Science Magazine, Glassdoor and FORTUNE magazine.

 Prior to Monsanto, he managed the U.S. consumer seminar program at Edward Jones and worked with financial advisors to create new business opportunities with prospective and existing clients.
 Matt has also worked with St. Louis civic organizations the St. Louis Regional Business Council and St. Louis 2004.
 He holds a master’s degree in media communications and a Bachelor of Science.